The Perfect Essential Oils For Cramps, Bloating & All Your Other Hormone Health Woes

 Let's take a look at how your hormones fluctuate throughout the month and how essential oils can support you through each phase of the cycle.
 Here are the basics.

 Every 28 days or so, your body completes an amazing process of preparing a home for a baby.
 It grows a soft bed in your uterus in preparation for a fertilized egg, but if the magic doesn't happen, then that lining is shed and—voila!
 Your period arrives.
 Day one of your cycle is the day you begin bleeding, and we begin counting from there until your next cycle.
 The halfway point is generally day 14 or 15, and the last day of your period is usually day 28 (although a normal cycle can be a few days longer or shorter than this).

 What many of us don't realize is that there are different phases in this 28-day whirlwind, and by understanding how these phases work, we can effectively support our bodies with essential oils to get through the diciest parts.
 Know that every woman's cycle is different, so knowing your body and listening to the signals that it sends you is your ticket to providing the proper support.
 The phases I'm describing are generalizations, so don't be alarmed if you don't fit right into this mold.

 Essential oils for your period week.

 Your sex hormones—estrogen, progesterone, and testosterone—are at their lowest levels, often leaving you high and dry in the bedroom.
 Mood swings often plague you now along with anxiety, fatigue, and brain fog.
 In addition to getting your body moving and fueling your body with iron-rich foods to replenish stores from blood loss, you can give your body some support with essential oils.
-To alleviate cramping, combine three drops of clary sage essential oil, which is always the best oil for your worst time of the month, with three drops of lavender essential oil, and massage your abdomen to both ease the tension of cramping uterine muscles and lower those cortisol levels to allow your body to find a natural calm.
+To alleviate cramping, combine three drops of clary sage1 essential oil, which is always the best oil for your worst time of the month, with three drops of lavender essential oil, and massage your abdomen to both ease the tension2 of cramping uterine muscles and lower those cortisol levels to allow your body to find a natural calm.